slcorp/RTView-InfluxDB/README.md

 ###Step 7: Confirm if the InfluxDB instance started by the above step is running
 *docker ps -a*

-	You will see your InfluxDB instance listed as 'INFLUXDB-RTVIEW-1' and it should say 'Up nn minutes' (sample output below).
+	You will see your InfluxDB instance listed as 'INFLUXDB-RTVIEW-1' and it should say 'Up nn minutes'.
 	CONTAINER ID   2265b570c7dc
 	IMAGE          influxdb-rtview
 	COMMAND        "/entrypoint.sh /opt/"
 	CREATED         17 mins ago
 	STATUS          Up 16 mins
 	PORTS           0.0.0.0:8083->8083/tcp, 0.0.0.0:8086->8086/tcp, 8088/tcp
 	NAMES           INFLUXDB-RTVIEW-1